Dark Nights: Metal: Plot

-While searching for the Nth Metal at the Rock of Eternity, Wonder Woman, Doctor Fate and Kendra Saunders face the personification of the Seven Sins.
-Kendra, entrusted with the mission given by the Council of Immortals, tries to fire the Anti-Monitor's astral brain into the center of the Multiverse as an attempt to stop the Dark Multiverse but is interrupted by Barbatos, who transforms her into a dark-hawk version of herself named Lady Blackhawk.
-Meanwhile, Dr. Fate is confronted by Black Adam, who alongside Vandal Savage, have brokered a deal with Barbatos.
-At the outskirts of Atlantis, Aquaman and Deathstroke enter the sacred/forbidden burial ground of Atlantis' first king, Arion.
-Meanwhile, Hal Jordan and Mr. Terrific reach Thanagar Prime where they find long-time Thangarian enemy Onimar Synn has conquered the planet with the help of JLA villain Starro.
-They have known of the Dark Multiverse's existence for eons and have prepared to "raze the Earth" with a doomsday device called The Phoenix Cannon.
+While searching for Nth Metal at the Rock of Eternity, Wonder Woman, Doctor Fate and Kendra Saunders face the personification of the Seven Sins.
+Kendra tries to fire the Anti-Monitor's astral brain into the center of the multiverse as an attempt to stop the Dark Multiverse, but is interrupted by Barbatos, who transforms her into a dark-hawk version of herself named Lady Blackhawk.
+Fate is confronted by Black Adam, who alongside Vandal Savage, have brokered a deal with Barbatos.
+At the outskirts of Atlantis, Aquaman and Deathstroke enter the burial ground of Atlantis' first king, Arion.
+Meanwhile, Hal Jordan and Mr. Terrific reach Thanagar and learn that has been conquered by Onimar Synn and Starro.
+They have known of the Dark Multiverse's existence for eons and have prepared to "raze the Earth" with a doomsday device called the Phoenix Cannon.
 Starro neutralizes Lantern and Terrific and the two are incarcerated.

-Meanwhile, in the Dark Multiverse, Superman wakes Bruce from an unending nightmare.
-Overwhelmed by Dark Supermen, the World's Finest are saved by Daniel Hall.
-Taken to Lucien's library in the Dreaming, Daniel proceeds to explain the history of the Multiverse, revealing that alongside the Monitor and the Anti-Monitor, there is a third being: a "Forger" tasked to watch over what had yet to come.
-Within the Dark Multiverse is a "World Forge" which hammered out universes from the hopes and fears of all living beings (the most stable forming the Orrery of Worlds).
-Barbatos himself is a great dragon that the Forger kept to destroy unstable worlds.
-Knowing only destruction, Barbatos killed his creator and the Forge began to darken (as twisted worlds survived).
-Convinced that there is still hope, Superman and Batman head for the Forge of Worlds; however, they find the Forge has gone dark and are confronted by the Dragon of Barbatos — a corrupted Carter Hall.
-Superman and Batman evade Carter Hall's attack as they struggle to search for a spark in the darkened core of the Forge.
+Daniel Hall rescues Batman and Superman, to whom he explains the history of the multiverse.
+Alongside the Monitor and the Anti-Monitor, there is a third being: a "Forger" tasked to watch over what had yet to come.
+Within the Dark Multiverse is a "World Forge", which creates new universes from the hopes and fears of all living beings.
+Barbatos was originally meant to destroy unstable worlds, but killed his creator, which corrupted the Forge as dark universes were allowed to persist.
+Convinced that there is still hope, Superman and Batman head for the Forge of Worlds, but are confronted by the Dragon of Barbatos — a corrupted Carter Hall.

-Exiting a portal in Arion's grave, Arthur and Deathstroke find themselves in the Earth's core.
-Remembering a legend of how Arion saved Atlantis by using magic from the Earth's core, they begin extracting Nth Metal only to come under attack from Black Manta, who is allied with the Dark Knights.